Ayehu/custom-activities/CloudWisdom/CloudWisdomGetReport/Readme.md

 Retrieve an individual report from CloudWisdom.
 <br><br>
-The available values for the "Report Type" field can be found in the results from the CloudWisdomGetReportList activity.
+The available values for the "Report ID" field can be found in the "id" column from the results from the CloudWisdomGetReportList activity.
 <br><br>
 <b>Example Output:</b> Result-Set Table containing report data
 <br>